ceejbot/soulsy/docs/article-layouts-v2.md

 color = { r = 255, g = 255, b = 255, a = 255 }
 [left.meter.fill]
 # the svg drawn to show the fill
+# set this to empty string to re-use the empty svg
 svg = "meter_bar_filled.svg"
 size = { x = 98.0, y = 16.0 }
 color = { r = 59, g = 106, b = 249, a = 200 }
 ```

 Meter elements are rotated around their centers.
 You will likely need to play with the offset until a rotated meter is positioned exactly where you want.
 Remember to specify sizes as if the meter were *horizontal*, filling from left to right.
 Then rotate it to match your other layout elements.
+Look at the layouts that come with Soulsy to  see examples of meters with different rotations and fills.

 ## Slot elements